 The end result of this project was a user-friendly and considered website that supported Fitzroy Legal Service’s goal of making community driven justice more accessible and attainable to those who need it.

-- Once completed, the new unified website became a showcase for Fitzroy Legal Service’s new brand strategy, visual identity and their commitment to providing digitally accessible legal information and support.
+- Launched in May 2021, the new unified website became a showcase for Fitzroy Legal Service’s new brand strategy, visual identity and their commitment to providing digitally accessible legal information and support.

 - Since this website launched, we have continued working with Fitzroy Legal Service to help them support Victorians in understanding the law and accessing legal advice.
 This includes streamlining the booking system for their night service, making it easier for individuals to meet with volunteer lawyers (and vice versa) to discuss their legal concerns.